salt-community/consultant-tracker/README.md

 - node version v20.15.0

 > [!NOTE]
+> It is important to set the JWT to accept emails
+> Clerk ⟶ consultant-tracker project ⟶ Configure ⟶ Sessions management ⟶ JWT templates ⟶ New template ⟶ Blank ⟶ name it (consultant-tracker-email) ⟶ in the claims enter the following

+{
+	"email_address": "{{user.primary_email_address}}"
+}

+> [!NOTE]
 > If you are going to set up Clerk it is important to restrict only emails for @appliedtechnology.se
 > In order to do that go to: